-All 56 patients who received the intervention during the pilot study were invited to be interviewed about their experience of SNAP.
-With patients' written consent, each clinical setting provided the research team with eligible patients' names and addresses, copies of their consent forms and patient-completed SNAP Tools.
-The research team then sent each patient a second recruitment pack inviting them for interview (pack comprised of a letter of invitation, participant information sheet and details for replying to the research team: reply slip and pre-paid envelope, email and telephone Those who responded were then contacted by telephone to answer any questions and, if happy proceed, to arrangements were made for the interview to take place in their chosen location.
-Twenty patients agreed to take part (see Box 3) comprising 10 men and 10 women whose ages ranged 53-87 years; this is within the typical demographic profile of people with COPD; however, as a qualitative study our goal is transferability rather than representativeness.
-19 HCPs reported that patients were from across the range of COPD stages and had a number of co-morbidities.
+All 56 patients who received the intervention during the pilot were invited to be interviewed about their experience of SNAP.
+With the patients' written consent, each clinical setting provided the research team with eligible patients' names and addresses, copies of their consent forms and patient-completed SNAP Tools.
+The research team then sent each patient a second recruitment pack inviting them for interview (pack comprised a letter of invitation, participant information sheet and details for replying to the research team: reply slip and pre-paid envelope, email and telephone number).
+Those who responded were then telephoned to answer any questions and, if happy to proceed, arrangements made for the interview to take place in their chosen location.
+Twenty patients agreed to take part (see Box 3) comprising 10 men and 10 women whose ages ranged 53-87 years; this is within the typical demographic profile of people with COPD,18 however as a qualitative study our goal is transferability rather than representativeness.19 HCPs reported that patients were from across the range of COPD stages and had a number of co-morbidities.